So you’ve passed the various bike tests and got your licence, but how do you choose which motorbike to go for?

-The first thing to do before buying a bike is to know exactly what it will be used for.
+The first thing to do before buying a bike is to know exactly what it'll be used for.

-Once you know what the bike will be used for, you can narrow the field and choosing becomes that much easier.
+Once you know what the bike will be used for, you can narrow the options down, and choosing becomes much easier.

 Know your limits

-Basically, know your limits and buy a bike that you’re well capable of safely operating.
+Basically, know your limits and buy a bike that you’re capable of operating safely.

 Set a budget

 Fixing a budget will also help protect your bank balance when looking around a showroom.
-It’s the easiest thing in the world for an experienced salesman to upsell a wide-eyed customer to a more expensive model that they simply don’t need.
-So set a budget, stick to it, and don’t be tempted by that beautiful bike you can’t afford and don’t need.
+It’s easy for an experienced salesman to upsell expensive models to amateur bikers.

 - Check the bike’s history.
-For around £20, companies like HPI will check to see if a vehicle has been previously written off, damaged, stolen, or if there’s any outstanding finance
+Our vehicle history checker can tell you if a vehicle has been previously written off, damaged, stolen, or if there’s any outstanding finance.

 One tip that may help keep a lid on the cost of motorcycle cover is to keep the bike garaged, or at least locked up off road overnight.